What is FOREST MANAGEMENT?

 Forests across the United States need more active management.

-Natural forest disturbance like disease, severe storms, floods, and droughts change the structure and composition of forests and allow for regeneration.
+Natural forest disturbances—whether caused by pests, severe wind, lightning, or other means—change the structure and composition of forests and allow for regeneration.
 Many forest types need one natural disturbance in particular to regenerate, and that’s fire.

-Many land managers have begun using more prescribed fire (that is, controlled burns) to manage certain types of forests, and that’s a good thing.
+Many land managers have begun using more prescribed fire (or “controlled burns”) to manage certain types of forests, and that’s a good thing.
 But in places where prescribed fire isn’t appropriate, or in situations where the landowner would like to fully utilize their forest’s resources, silvicultural techniques (click to learn more) can be used to emulate the natural disturbances that keep forests healthy and productive.

 The purpose of using silvicultural techniques (or, as we call them, tools for forest management) is to enhance the health of a forest by eliminating as much tree mortality as possible, while also promoting growth.
 When these tools are used in the right place at the right time, America’s forests stay healthy; and we all reap the benefits.

 State and privately owned forests—which make nearly two-thirds of the nation’s forestland—provide essential economic, environmental, and social benefits to society as a whole.